-There is a significant correlation among teachers' ICT literacy levels with their training experiences, internet frequency usage, and ICTs integration in language teaching.
+There is a significant correlation among teachers ICT literacy levels with their training experiences, internet frequency usage, and ICTs integration in language teaching.
 The more frequent teachers implement the ICTs the more literate they will become.
 English educators in higher education levels in Indonesia are ICT literate and ready to implement ICT in their instructional setting.
 Most of them have good ICT skills and have integrated technology to enhance students' achievement and motivation in learning English.
 It is in hand with the government policy on the disruptive technology of the industrial revolution 4.0 that supports the use of E-learning for teaching the subjects in higher education contexts.
-Currently, many technological innovations take the role of teachers as; material providers, learning facilitators, assessors, and reviewers.
-Therefore, teachers are demanded to be ICT literate as teaching sustenance to increase their professional works quality.
-Hence, teachers must equip themselves with ICT skills and update to technology applications to cope with the 21st-century teaching or they will be replaced by technology itself.
+Currently, there are many technology innovations that take the role of teachers as; material providers, learning facilitator, assessor, and reviewer.
+Therefore, teachers are demanded to be ICT literate as a teaching sustenance in order to increase their professional works quality.
+Hence, teachers must equip themselves with ICT skills and update to technology applications to cope with the $21^{\rm st}$ century teaching or they will be replaced by technology itself.

-The correlation between teachers' ICT literacy and ICT training and implementation is also obvious, training experiences generate teachers' ICT literacy.
-For that reason, the government's policy and regulation of the use of ICT should be upkeep by conducting more frequent seminars and workshops of ICT to upgrade teachers' ICT literacy levels.
-More operational training and stronger policy support of ICT facilities from the institution and government would be advantageous to overcome the problems of ICT and encourage greater ICT integration in education, especially in ELT.
-Thus, this research suggests there should be a specific design ICT in ELT course be taught as one of the compulsory subjects to pre-service teachers (English Department students) at the university level.
-Further researchers need to conduct an in-depth study to what extent ICT in ELT course taught in the higher education setting and how it contributes to the improvement of English language teaching quality using technology.
+The correlation between teachers ICT literacy and ICT trainings and implementation is also obvious, training experiences generate teachers ICT literacy.
+For that reason, government's policy and regulation of the use of ICT should be upkeep by conducting more frequent seminars and workshops of ICT to upgrade teachers' ICT literacy levels.
+More operational training and stronger policy support of ICT facility from the institution and government would be advantageous to overcome the problems of ICT and encourage greater ICT integration in education, especially in ELT.
+Thus, this research suggests there should be a specific design ICT in ELT course be taught as one of the compulsory subject to pre-service teachers (English Department students) in the university level.
+Further study needs to investigate to what extent ICT in ELT course taught in the higher education setting and how it contributes to the improvement of English language teaching quality using technology.